Man convicted after attacking pensioner with glass bottle in broad daylight

 The victim fell over while running away from the defendant.

-Nicholson then approached him, stood over him and thrusted the broken bottle towards his face.
+Nicholson stood over him and thrusted the broken bottle towards his face.

 The victim turned his face to protect his face and eyes, resulting in the offender catching the side of his head with the broken glass, causing a cut.

-Nicholson then walked away onto Blasford Hill.
+Nicholson then walked away on to Blasford Hill.

 A passer-by spotted the victim and came to his aid, before dialling 999.

-This passer-by later spotted an individual matching Nicholson’s description and called us to make us aware.
+This passer-by later spotted an individual matching Nicholson’s description and called the police.

 By this time, PC Watkinson was on the scene.
-With the victim in her car, the officer drove in the direction of where the suspicious male had been spotted.
+With the victim in her car, the officer drove towards where the suspect had been spotted.

-Passing the male, the victim identified him as the man who had assaulted him.
+Passing the male, the victim identified him as his attacker.

-PC Watkinson arrested Nicholson at 3.38pm and placed him in handcuffs.
+PC Watkinson arrested Nicholson at 3.38pm and handcuffed him.

-After his arrest, Nicholson began to get agitated and tried to headbutt the officer.
+But Nicholson became agitated and tried to headbutt her.

-He was further arrested on suspicion of assaulting an emergency worker.
+He was arrested on suspicion of assaulting an emergency worker.

-Once in custody, the victim successfully identified Nicholson from a line-up.
+The victim successfully identified Nicholson from a line-up in custody.

-Nicholson was charged with attempting to cause grievous bodily harm with intent and common assault of an emergency worker.
+Nicholson admitted attempting to cause grievous bodily harm with intent and common assault of an emergency worker when he appeared at Chelmsford Crown Court on September 5.

-Appearing at Chelmsford Crown Court on Tuesday, September 5, he was left with no choice but to admit to both charges.

-DC Ant Storrar, of Chelmsford CID, said: “This was a completely unprovoked and unjustified attack, with no discernible motive.
+Det Con Ant Storrar, of Chelmsford CID, said: “This was a completely unprovoked and unjustified attack, with no discernible motive.

 “Thanks to the quick work of officers getting to the scene and supporting the victim, we were able to stop this offender and prevent any further harm to other members of the public.